matveynator/netchan/README.md

 }
 ```

-After `Close`, the ordinary Go rules apply: the application must not send on a
+After `Close`, ordinary Go rules apply: the application must not send on a closed
-closed channel.
+channel.
 Stop sender goroutines first, then close the direction you own.

 ## Go channel properties implemented in v2